andrew/ultimate-awesome/README.md

 - [awesome-psp](https://github.com/nobonpp/awesome-psp) - A best-effort list for Sony PlayStation Portable and PlayStation Vita consoles for modding purposes.
 - [awesome-tdd](https://github.com/omergulen/awesome-tdd) - A collection of awesome things regarding the test-driven development ecosystem.
 A curated list of courses, tutorials, libraries, tips and tricks, books, videos, and awesome resources about TDD.
 - [awesome-databricks](https://github.com/ossinova/awesome-databricks) - A collection of useful and awesome Databricks resources.
+- [awesome-polis](https://github.com/patcon/awesome-polis) - Community list of awesome projects, apps, tools and more related to Polis.
 - [awesome-dex](https://github.com/phantomk/awesome-dex) -  A curated list of Decentralized Exchange, Decentralized Exchange Protocol and Wallet resources for developers.
 - [awesome-linked-reads](https://github.com/pontushojer/awesome-linked-reads) - Collection of tools and resources for linked-reads.
 - [awesome](https://github.com/projen/awesome) - Curated list of awesome projen projects.